gruntjs/grunt-contrib-qunit/README.md

 Type: `boolean`
 Default: `true`

-Set to false to hide PhantomJS console output.
+By default, `console.[log|warn|error]` output from the Chrome browser will be piped into QUnit console.
+Set to `false` to disable this behavior.

 #### urls
 Type: `Array`
 Default: `[]`

-Absolute `http://` or `https://` urls to be passed to PhantomJS.
+Absolute `http://` or `https://` urls to be passed to Chrome.
 Specified URLs will be merged with any specified `src` files first.
 Note that urls must be served by a web server, and since this task doesn't contain a web server, one will need to be configured separately.
 The [grunt-contrib-connect plugin](https://github.com/gruntjs/grunt-contrib-connect) provides a basic web server.

 #### force
 Type: `boolean`